WCGC: Baseball

+In 1993, WCGC decided to carry Cleveland Indians games.

 Rev. Charles Beasley had a Sunday morning show on WCGC until general manager Jim Mintzer found out he was grand dragon of the Christian Knights of the Ku Klux Klan.
-Protestors from four states showed up at city hall and the radio station, without incident, though law enforcement officers stood by just in case anything happened.
+Protestors from four states showed up at city hall and the radio station.
+They protested without incident, though law enforcement officers stood by just in case anything happened.